-As the session progresses, students will take these skill sets to a variety of assignments, around campus and Boston for on-campus students, or around their neighborhood for learn-from-home students.
+As the session progresses, students will apply these skill sets to a variety of assignments, around campus and Boston for on-campus students, or around their neighborhood for learn-from-home students.

 Photojournalism track students experience a similar schedule as other students participating in the Summer Journalism Academy — attending class, receiving assignments, and reporting stories as part of both on-campus and learn-from-home student teams.

 The photojournalism track is taught by Stephen Haines, a veteran photojournalist and a lecturer at Boston University.
 He spent most of his career at The Boston Globe where he worked as a staff photographer, assignment and photo editor.
 He has taught at Boston University for 14 years where he concentrates on the creative controls of photography, teaching students to take powerful, storytelling photos from which readers can learn.